Lartsch/gomoku-selfconsole-color/README.md

 Utilizes jansi library (for cross platform console colors), which is not included here.
 Include it in your buildpath manually.
 The release jar includes jansi.

-_If the jar does not work for your terminal (missing selfconsole support), simply run the jar directly from the terminal with any run argument._
+_If the jar does not work for your terminal (missing selfconsole support), simply run the jar directly from the terminal with any run argument (literally any)._